ck4adventure/recipe_app_nextjs/FEATURES.md

 - water negligable
 - salt negligable
 - baking time (gas bill)
+### Baking Planner/Scheduler
+As a baker, I want to know how long it will take me to get something from start to finish.
+As a baker, I want to know what time it will be done if started at a given time.
+As a baker, I want to know how early I need to start in order to be done by a given time.

 ## Recipes Features
 ### Recipes Index Page
 Story: As a user, I want to see all of my available recipes.
+ROUTE: `/recipes`
 FE: create RecipeIndexPage with a heading and list all recipes by title
 Action: get all recipe titles
 BE: create recipes table with id and title required (no unique)